aryskaliyev/dockerize/README.md

 Docker Compose is a tool for defining and running multi-container Docker applications.
 It uses a YAML file to define the services, networks, and volumes required by an application.
 Compose simplifies the process of managing complex, interconnected containers as a single unit.

 6. **Docker Registry**:\
 Docker Registry is a repository for storing and distributing Docker images. *Docker Hub* is the default public registry provided by Docker, but you can also set up private registries to store images within your organization.
+For example, [Docker Hub](hub.docker.com) -- contains official docker images.

 7. **Orchestration**:\
 *Docker Swarm* and *Kubernetes* are popular orchestration platforms that allow you to manage and scale Docker containers across a cluster of machines.
 They provide features like container schedulling, load balancing, service discovery, and automaged scaling.